poikilos/artspatter/contributing.md

 that would cause problems with friend requests.
 Another solution would be a GUID, but id.toString()+atSiteStr is shorter.

-### Collection ("table") dependencies
+### Collection dependencies
-The software must initialize tables in this order (indented items are dependencies):
+The software must initialize collections in this order (indented items are dependencies):
 - PrivacyLevel
 - Role